square/SquarePointOfSaleSDK-iOS/README.md

 ## Contributing
 We’re glad you’re interested in Square Point of Sale SDK, and we’d love to see where you take it.
 Please read our [contributing guidelines](Contributing.md) prior to submitting a Pull Request.

+## Support
+If you are having trouble with the using this SDK in your project, please create a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/square-connect) with the `square-connect` tag.
+Our team monitors that tag and will be able to help you.
+If you think there is something wrong with the SDK itself, please create an issue.

 ## License
 Copyright 2016 Square, Inc.